 A good shower is complemented with maintenance formulas.
 For a groomer, those formulas are Crop Preserver™ and Crop Reviver™.
-When you use each on a daily basis, you’ll have healthy and happy skin.
-Your balls will feel cool and free, and you’ll just be better off.
-Put them on after every shower, and you’re set.
+When you use each daily, you'll have healthy and happy skin.
+Your balls will feel cool and free, and you'll just be better off.
+Put them on after every shower, and you're set.

 Male grooming doesn't have to be hard.
 Every time you nut up and try something new, you'll expand your skills, and the whole process becomes easier.
 Speaking of easier, you can consolidate all of your tools by getting everything you need are available at Manscaped.com.